jfmedina05/romi-autonomous-vehicle/Lab 6/README.md

 ---

 ## System Integration
-The final design supports integration between:
+The final system integrates multiple subsystems:

-- Mechanical system (camera mount + chassis)
+- **Mechanical:** Camera mount and chassis structure
-- Embedded system (Raspberry Pi)
+- **Embedded:** Raspberry Pi and control hardware
-- Vision system (camera sensor)
+- **Sensing:** Camera module for perception

-This enables future implementation of vision-based navigation and perception tasks.
+This integration enables future expansion into vision-based robotics and autonomous navigation systems.

 ---

 ## Results
-- Successfully designed and mounted a camera system on the Romi robot
+- Successfully designed and mounted a functional camera system
-- Achieved proper alignment and positioning for vision applications
+- Achieved accurate camera alignment for vision applications
-- Maintained structural integrity within robot constraints
+- Maintained durability within real-world constraints
-- Enabled future expansion into computer vision and autonomous behavior
+- Created a platform ready for computer vision integration

 ---

 ## What I Learned
-- How to design mechanical components under real-world constraints
+- Designing mechanical systems under real-world constraints
 - The importance of spatial alignment in robotics systems
-- How hardware design directly impacts sensing and perception
+- How mechanical design impacts sensing and perception
-- Integration of CAD design with embedded systems
+- Integrating CAD-based design with embedded platforms

 ---

 ## Future Improvements
-- Add adjustable camera angle for tuning field of view
+- Add adjustable camera angle for field-of-view tuning
-- Reduce material usage to optimize weight
+- Optimize design for reduced weight and material usage
-- Improve cable management for cleaner integration
+- Improve cable routing and management
-- Add vibration damping for more stable image capture
+- Introduce vibration damping for more stable image capture

 ---

 ## Repository Context
-This lab is part of a larger Romi autonomous vehicle project, combining embedded systems, control, and hardware design to build a fully integrated robotics platform.
+This lab is part of a larger Romi Autonomous Vehicle project, which combines embedded systems, control theory, and hardware design to build a fully integrated robotics platform.